roryyeung/edltools/README.md

 Note that this class assumes a frame rate of 25FPS, unless otherwise specified.

+In addition, we have created a similar class for ALEs - a similar avid based format for storage of bin metadata.

-Potential use cases for this package include converting EDLs to Excel, performing file searches for all files contained within an EDL, and providing a bridge between NLE (Non-Linear Editing) software and third-party tools.
+Potential use cases for this package include converting EDLs to Excel, performing file searches for all files contained within an EDL/ALE, and providing a bridge between NLE (Non-Linear Editing) software and third-party tools.

 ## About EDLs